beetbox/beets/_posts/2012-08-24-sqlite-nightmare.md

     with self.transaction() as tx:
         rows = tx.query('SELECT * FROM items WHERE id=?', (load_id,))

 The only way to access the database is via methods on the [Transaction object][txn].
 And creating a Transaction means acquiring a lock.
 Together, these two restrictions make it impossible for two different threads to access the database at the same time.
-This reduces the concurrency available in the DB (appropriate for beets but not for, say, a popular Web service) but eradicates the possibility of SQLite timeouts and will make it easy for beets to move to a different backend in the future--even one that doesn't support concurrency itself.
+This reduces the concurrency available in the DB (appropriate for beets but not for, say, a popular Web service) but eradicates the possibility of SQLite timeouts and will make it easy for beets to move to a different backend in the future---even one that doesn't support concurrency itself.

 [txn]: https://github.com/sampsyo/beets/blob/master/beets/library.py#L919

 To make this explicit-transaction approach feasible, transactions need to be *composable:* it has to be possible to take two correctly-coded transactional functions and call them both together in a single transaction.
 For example, the beets Library has [a method that deletes a single track](https://github.com/sampsyo/beets/blob/master/beets/library.py#L1220).
 The ["beet remove" command][beet remove] needs to remove *many* tracks in one fell, atomic swoop.

-The smaller method--`Library.remove`--uses a transaction internally so it can synchronize correctly when it's called alone.
+The smaller method---`Library.remove`---uses a transaction internally so it can synchronize correctly when it's called alone.
 But the higher-level command has to call it many times in a single transaction, [like so](https://github.com/sampsyo/beets/blob/master/beets/ui/commands.py#L984):

     with lib.transaction():
         for item in items: